epfl-ada/ada-2023-project-thedogues1815/README.md

 *Method:*
 - *Action 1.1:*
-    -Clean the COVID_misinformation database as some articles have too many cofounders due to the high traffic that they drive and their relationship to many misinformation subjects at once (eg. Donald Trump, Steve Bannon...), and others cannot directly be shown to be COVID related (eg. Chinese Communist Party).
+    - Clean the COVID_misinformation dataset as some articles have too many cofounders due to the high traffic that they drive and their relationship to many misinformation subjects at once (eg. Donald Trump, Steve Bannon...), and others cannot directly be shown to be COVID related (eg. Chinese Communist Party).
     - As such, we performed feature analysis, hand labeling articles that we deemed relevant (high spike in attention, low attention pre-lockdown, higher attention after lockdown), and those that we deemed irrelevant.
     - This allowed for an efficient selection of articles directly related to Fake news topics based on [Skewness](https://en.wikipedia.org/wiki/Skewness), Max Views, and the [Kurtosis metric](https://en.wikipedia.org/wiki/Kurtosis) (see the relevant part in the notebook for more contextual information on metrics).

 - **QUESTIONS ABOUT THIS PART -> HOW WAS THE DATA AGGREGATED**
 - *Action 1.2:*
     - We are curious about the increase of interest in Fake news as a whole on Wikipedia.
-For this, we compare the relative increase of pages after and during the first COVID lockdown period (march 2020 to May 2020) by applying the difference in difference method.
+For this, we compare the relative increase of pages after and during the first COVID lockdown period (march 2020 to May 2020) by analysing the evolution of interest in fake news article that can't be explained by the increase use of wikipedia by applying the difference in difference method. (e.i ....)
--

-- *Action 1.4*
+- *Action 1.3*
-    - After seeing a significant increase of 50 % for fake news we went more in-depth and evaluated the increase in COVID-related fake news.
-To do that we use the covid-misinformation dataset and apply the difference and difference method to compare the increase with the Wikipedia baseline.
+    - After seeing a significant increase of 50 % for fake news we went more in-depth and evaluated the relative increase in COVID-19 related fake news.
+To do that we use the COVID-19 misinformation dataset and applied the difference and difference method to compare the increase in COVID-19 related fake news with the increase in overall wikipedia views.

 *Analysis:*
 - We find that there is an important rise in attention towards fake news during the lockdown.
-From the linear regression, we obtain an R-squared =  0.692, P-value = 0.00, and coefficient = 0.4819.
-This indicates that around a 50% increase in attention towards fake news that the rise in general Wikipedia usage can't explain.
+From the linear regression, between the control group (containing the views of the articles before lockdown) and the treatment group (containing the views of article during the lockdown), we obtain : R-squared =  0.692, P-value = 0.00, and a coefficient = 0.4819.
+This indicates that around a 50% increase in attention towards fake news that the rise in general Wikipedia usage that can't be explained by the null hypothesis.

-- Furthermore, the rise in attention towards COVID-related fake news is even more important with an  R-squared = 0.470, P-value = 0.00, and coefficient = 0.9986.
+- Furthermore, the rise in attention towards COVID-related fake news is even more substantial with an  R-squared = 0.470, P-value = 0.00, and coefficient = 0.9986.
 This indicates that there is around a 100% increase in attention towards COVID-19 conspiracy articles.

   This allows us to prove that we can extract articles directly related to COVID-19 misinformation subjects and that they are identifiable through Wikipedia page views.
 We can also cluster them based on more general topics thanks to the titles and subtitles, which allows us to do further analysis.